• Skip to main content

 Find ways to honor your pet’s life that are meaningful to you and reflect the bond you shared.
 This could involve:

--a remembrance ceremony,
+• a remembrance ceremony,

--creation of an altar with pictures and belongings,
+• creation of an altar with pictures and belongings,

--donation to an animal cause in his or her name, or
+• donation to an animal cause in his or her name, or

--maintaining a keepsake urn with their ashes.
+• maintaining a keepsake urn with their ashes.

-Identify friends and family who understand or share your feelings of loss.
+3. Allow People to Support YouIdentify friends and family who understand or share your feelings of loss.
 Talk with them about what you’re experiencing and reminisce about life with your pet and what made them special.

+4. Be Prepared for Well-meaning People to Make Insensitive RemarksGrief can make people uncomfortable and act in ways that may seem callous.
+In addition, not all people experience the powerful connection with animals that some of us do.
+People may ask when you’ll get another pet.
+They might point out that at least you have another pet.
+Or, in the worst-case scenario, they may suggest that it’s only a pet and you should get over it.
 Consider how you might respond if someone makes a statement that hurts.
 Is there a person you can trust to reassure you after a negative encounter?
 Are there practices you can learn to help soothe your hurt or that feel self-affirming?
 Try making a list so you have your own self-care toolkit in case you need it.

-Thankfully, pet bereavement services are on the rise and many veterinarians now offer information on them.
+5. Talk to SomeoneThankfully, pet bereavement services are on the rise and many veterinarians now offer information on them.
 If you feel the need for a confidential space to process your grief, consider joining a support group or seeing a counselor who specializes in pet bereavement.

 Our bonds with animal companions can be deep and powerful, making their deaths heartbreaking and, at times, hard to bear.
 Adjusting to life without them not only takes time; it is aided by a recognition of the role they play in our lives and attention to our feelings and needs as we learn how to live without them.
 They deserve that, and so do we.